 Nothing seems to arouse passions—pro and con—quite like suggestions that gold should once again play a role in our money.
 “Only gold is money,” says one side.
 “It’s a barbarous relic,” says the other.
 Let’s turn down the heat a bit and look into some propositions about gold.
 That should lead us to some reasonable ideas about whether or how gold might return.

-The gold standard is too rigid.
 The gold standard makes it impossible for a government central bank to conduct monetary policy—hooray!
-Under the Fed’s watch the dollar has lost more than 95 percent of its purchasing power and the economy was convulsed by the Great Depression of the 1930s, the stagflation of the 1970s, and the crash of 2008.
+Under the Fed’s watch, the dollar has lost more than 95 percent of its purchasing power, and the economy was convulsed by the Great Depression of the 1930s, the stagflation of the 1970s, and the crash of 2008.
 Milton Friedman long ago explained the long and variable lags that follow monetary interventions and at one point called for replacing the Fed with a computer.
 The end of government economic manipulations in the form of monetary policy is a major potential benefit of a gold standard.

 Gold is supposedly too rigid to accommodate increased demand for money at certain times of the year—historically harvest time and Christmas time—or in wartime.
 Falling prices are one way an economy can adjust to an increase in the demand for money, but this accommodation works best over a longer period.
 A short-term accommodation is possible when banks hold fractional reserves.
 On short notice and without any increase in monetary gold, fractional-reserve banks could simply issue more bank notes or their electronic equivalent during periods of high demand and retire them when demand subsided.